Jen's research interests largely center around two main themes: Improving User Experience (UX) and Healthy Cognitive Aging.

 UX Research is about understanding how typical users interact with a product so we can ensure it works in the ways they expect.
-My approach is grounded in experimental psychology, cognition, and human factors.
-I use rigorous, empirical methods to understand the user experience and make recommendations to improve the usability of websites, applications, surveys, forms, and other products - all while working quickly and maintaining quality.
+Jen's approach is grounded in experimental psychology, cognition, and human factors.
+She uses rigorous, empirical methods to understand the user experience and improve the usability of websites, applications, surveys, forms, and other products - all while working quickly and maintaining quality.

-- Subjective, Observational, and Implicit Data: My approach involves asking users what they think about their experience, observing and measuring interactions, and assessing what people cannot explicitly share.
+Subjective, Observational, and Implicit Data: Jen's approach involves asking users what they think about their experience, observing and measuring interactions, and assessing what people cannot explicitly share.

 Cognitive Aging Research

 Some of Jen's research focuses on the UX for older users.
 She is interested in habits and skills that lead to healthy cognition in older age and how technology may help older adults age gracefully.
 Some of her research findings include:

 Piano playing leads to better learning and memory.

 Lifelong bilingualism leads to improved cognition in old age.

 Playing video games regularly increases the ability to learn and retain knowledge.

 Although older adults report the same amount of computer and Internet experience as younger adults, when the questions are asked with more detail, age-related differences emerge.